Technical Advisory

 Security, compliance, and data sovereignty

-Public-sector use cases demand stringent security and data governance.
+Public‑sector use cases demand stringent security and governance.
 Enforce least privilege access to data stores and processing components.
-Encrypt data at rest and in transit, manage secrets using secure vaults, and maintain robust key management.
-Implement strict audit logging for all agent decisions and data movements.
-Ensure data residency and sovereignty requirements are respected, with clear policy boundaries for cross-border data flows and cross-provincial access.
-Regular security reviews, vulnerability management, and compliance assessments should be integrated into the development lifecycle as a standard practice rather than a periodic audit activity.
+Encrypt data at rest and in transit, manage secrets with secure vaults, and maintain robust audit logging.
+Ensure data residency and cross‑border data governance with clear policy boundaries for provincial access.
+Regular security reviews, vulnerability management, and compliance assessments should be integrated into the development lifecycle as standard practice.

 • Least privilege access control and secure secret management.